Matt Prater: 2017

 In Week 1, Prater had to take over punting duties after Kasey Redfern left with an injury early in the game.
 He kicked a 58-yard field goal, went 2-for-2 on extra points and punted four times with an average of 35 yards in a 35–23 win over the Arizona Cardinals, earning him NFC Special Teams Player of the Week.
 Prater was named NFC Special Teams Player of the Month for September after making all six of his field goal attempts, including four conversions from 55 yards and longer.
 This gave Prater an NFL record seven straight field goals of 55 yards or longer without a miss, going back to 2016.
-Prater has also converted 14 consecutive 50+ yard field goals going back to last season, which is also an NFL record.
-Both streaks ended when Prater missed on a 59-yard attempt the following week against the Minnesota Vikings.
+Prater had also converted 14 consecutive 50+ yard field goals going back to the previous season, which is also an NFL record.
+Both streaks ended when Prater missed on a 59-yard attempt the following week against the Vikings.
 On October 25, 2017, Prater signed a three-year contract extension with the Lions.
 Overall, he finished the 2017 season converting 40-of-41 extra point attempts to go along with 30-of-35 field goal attempts as the Lions went 9–7.

-2018

-In Week 17 against the Green Bay Packers at Lambeau Field, Prater threw a 14-yard touchdown to Levine Toilolo on a fake field goal attempt.
+Against the Packers at Lambeau Field, Prater threw a 14-yard touchdown to Levine Toilolo on a fake field goal attempt.
 He added a field goal and four extra points in a 31–0 win over the Packers, earning him NFC Special Teams Player of the Week.
 He finished the 2018 season converting all 30 extra point attempts to go along with 28-of-32 field goal attempts as the Lions went 6–10.